ibm-cloud-docs/secrets-manager/provision.md

 | **Use case** | {{site.data.keyword.cloud_notm}}-native secret management. | Enterprise Vault workloads requiring native Vault features. |
 {: caption="Plan comparison" caption-side="bottom"}

-The Vault Dedicated plan is currently available as a public beta.
+The [Vault Dedicated]{: tag-green} plan is currently available as a public beta.
 Beta features are provided for evaluation and testing purposes and have limitations compared to generally available features.
 {: beta}

 ### Vault Dedicated public beta limitations
 {: #vault-dedicated-beta-limitations}

-During the public beta period, the Vault Dedicated plan has the following temporary restrictions:
+During the public beta period, the [Vault Dedicated]{: tag-green} has the following temporary restrictions:

 - **Instance limit**: Only 1 Vault Dedicated instance per account during beta.
 - **No upgrade path**: Cannot upgrade from beta to GA.
 All beta instances will be deleted before general availability.